AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Example Query: “I want to book a doctor’s appointment for next Tuesday.”

-Payment assistance intent: Handles issues related to payments, billing queries, or tracking payment statuses.
+Payment assistance intent: Handles payment-related issues, billing queries, or tracking payment statuses.

 • Example Query: “Why was my payment declined for the recent purchase?”